OlivierSohn/hamazed/imj-game-hamazed/BACKLOG.md

 - split updateRender in update, render

+- do not render 2 times within 5 ms : it corresponds to a 200Hz refresh rate.
+It means we can group updates of deadlines that are within a 5ms timespan.
+To do that we also need to decouple GameState update from rendering.

 - when console is resized, move the world (recompute embeddedWorld)

 - chose target and numbers such that there is a single possibility to reach that sum,